AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 NOTE:

-New Jersey’s minimum requirements are relatively low compared to other states.
+New Jersey’s basic minimum requirements are very low; purchasing higher limits is highly recommended.
 Having more coverage than the minimum reduces your chances of paying out-of-pocket expenses related to an accident.

 Fault Law in New Jersey